 We recommend a very detailed process like cleaning the bench area where piston cleaning will be done thoroughly first, wash hands/arms prior, wear latex gloves, lay out clean wipes over area will be doing cleaning, and final step (which is very important) should be to blow off piston/cylinder with clean N2 or Air (do not use compressed air in a can like used for electronics cleaning).

 The cleaning should basically be a buffing process.
 Can use regular blue Windex or Hope's Perfect Glass cleaner, also try Isopropyl Alcohol.
 Cheap paper towels (white ones that contain no fragrances, lotions, etc.) or Kimwipes is what we use for the cleaning.
 Just get them damp for the cleaning and then come back and buff it again with a dry towel/wipe to remove any cleaning agent residue.
 Remember the cylinder needs cleaning too if no luck doing just the piston.
-Might need to roll up a small but long piece tightly like a cigar to get it to fit into the cylinder and then can grab both ends to move it up and down withing the cylinder to clean it.
+Typically need to roll up the towel tightly to get it to fit into the cylinder and then can grab both ends to clean the cylinder area.
+A proven technique is to push the cylinder using the towel going through it so that it rolls on the bench while also sliding the towel left to right while it rolls to clean the inner surface.

 Here is also a video of cleaning a different piston from our public knowledge base but process is similar so perhaps it might also help: